+After God created man, He placed him in a special place called the Garden of Eden.
 From the story of man's creation, we learn that each of us is a unique and special creation.
-Some important points to remember:

-- You are made in the image of God by God's own touch. - You are a part of the earth, the material universe. - You have God's breath of life. - You are born of God and are a child of God
+We are made in the image of God by God's own touch, and a part of the earth (the material universe).
+We have God's breath of life and are children of God.

-You are created in the image of God, and that can never be taken away from you.
+You are created in the image of God and that can never be taken away from you.
 A work of art always has the signature of its creator.
 God has made you beautiful, unique, and cherished.
 You are also a work of art still in progress.
-You are made in the image of God, but you are still growing more in His likeness each day.
-Day by day, you are growing in perfection.
+You are made in the image of God but are still growing more in His likeness each day.
+Day by day you are growing in perfection.
 By the working of the Holy Spirit, you are growing towards perfect love, goodness, and wisdom.